-Great Eastern Railway from Liverpool Street to Chingford
+Great Eastern Railway to Chingford.
+Bethnal Green

 The Great Eastern Railway turns north from East Junction and Bethnal Green Station